 - Cool and eat

-To Reheat: Unscrew/latch lid, but keep on top of container and microwave for 1 1/2 – 2 min.
+To Reheat: First off, unscrew/latch lid, but keep on top of container and microwave for 1 1/2 – 2 min.
 It’s usually thicker then when it’s first made.
-I add milk and frozen fruit to cool it off quick and for yummy extra flavor!
+Finally, add milk and frozen fruit to cool it off quick and for yummy extra flavor!
 Blueberries are my families favorite topping.

 If you love or hate oatmeal, you should totally try it out!
 Comment below to let me know how it goes!